rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 4. Install the chart and confirm that the daemonset `aws-cloud-controller-manager` successfully deploys.

 5. Update the provisioning cluster to change the cloud provider and remove leader migration args from kube-controller.

-If upgrading the Kubernetes version, set the Kubernetes version as well.
+If upgrading the Kubernetes version, set the Kubernetes version as well in the `machineSelectorConfig` section of the cluster YAML file:

 ```yaml
 cloud_provider:
   name: external
 ```

-Remove `enable-leader-migration`:
+Remove `enable-leader-migration` if you don't want it enabled in your cluster:

 ```yaml
 spec: